Twins vs. Brewers Player Props Betting Odds

 Anderson Stats

-- Brian Anderson has 50 hits with eight doubles, a triple, eight home runs, 29 walks and 32 RBI.
+- Brian Anderson has nine doubles, a triple, eight home runs, 29 walks and 32 RBI (51 total hits).

 Anderson Recent Games